New Year's food: Bulgaria

 A New Year's Eve dinner is indistinguishable from the traditional Bulgarian Christmas dinner of pork, raqiya (grape brandy and red wine), pogacha, a compote of dried fruits, and banitza.
 Pogacha, a round bread, is served hot from the oven by the eldest family member to the rest of the family in order of age.
 The pork symbolizes luck, as the pig roots forward.

 The banitza, a cheese pastry, is stuffed with fortune slips, cornel buds (which symbolize health), and a coin.
 The platter of banitza is turned three times, then each person takes the closest pastry and reads out their fortune for the new year.
 Unmarried family members take the first bite of the banitza and place it beneath their pillow to dream of their future spouse.
 The last bit of the banitza is offered to the Virgin Mary.

 Large walnuts bring health, and sneezing during the meal brings luck.
 An onion may be sliced into twelve pieces (representing the next twelve months), salted, left overnight, and examined in the morning; onion pieces with melted salt mean that month will be rainy, and onion pieces with salt that has not melted mean a dry month.

 The tradition of Survakane is celebrated early New Year's Day by groups going house to house carrying a survaknitsa, a bent branch of a cornel tree which has been decorated with dried fruit and popcorn and which symbolizes health and wealth for the new year.
 The groups sing songs wishing a new year filled with food bounty for all and are given gifts of bread, fruits, and walnuts.
 Kukeri is a similar custom.

 Cambodia

 The Cambodian New Year, Chaul Chnam Thmey, is a three-day holiday celebrated starting on April 13 or 14.
 Traditional specialties include kralan (ក្រឡាន, Krâlan), a cake made from steamed rice mixed with beans or peas, grated coconut and coconut milk.
 The mixture is stuffed inside a bamboo stick and slowly roasted.
 People take gifts of food to the temples for monks and are given blessings in return.

+Canada

+In Canada at New Year's levées a cocktail called Moose Milk is traditional.